 The Chicago School of Professional Psychology has established an agreement between the M.A.
-Forensic Psychology and the Psy.D.
-Clinical Forensic Psychology programs to allow qualified students to early entrance into the doctoral program.
-This agreement allows qualified students to begin their doctoral studies while completing their master’s degree.
+Forensic Psychology: Professional Counselor Licensure Track and the Psy.D.
+Clinical Forensic Psychology.
+The purpose of this agreement is to facilitate credit articulation and provide a smooth transition from one related degree program to another.
 Click on this here for details.

 Students are expected to adhere to the American Psychological Association’s (APA) Ethical Principles of Psychologists and Code of Conduct, as well as the Specialty Guidelines for Forensic Psychologists (American Psychological Association, 2013).
 Acceptable student conduct is derived in large part from these sources of information.

 All students are expected to demonstrate the highest form of academic integrity.
 This applies to all graduate work, including, but not limited to, course work, field placement, and scholarship.
 It is equally important that all students approach professional working relationships, collegial relationships, and client-contact with the highest level of professional integrity and respect.